BSN++: Complementary Boundary Regressor with Scale-Balanced Relation Modeling for Temporal Action Proposal Generation

 \textbf{Proposal Relation Block.} The goal of this block is to evaluate the confidence scores of dense proposals.
 Before performing proposal-proposal relations, we follow the previous work BMN \cite{LinBMN} to generate the proposal feature maps as $\mathbf{F}^{p} \in R^{D\times T\times 128\times N } $.
 N is set to 32.
 Then the proposal feature maps are fed to a 3D convolutional layer with kernel size $ 1\times 1\times 32 $ and 512 filters, followed by a ReLU activation layer.
 Thus the reduced proposal features maps are $\widehat{\mathbf{F}^{p}} \in R^{D\times T\times 512} $.
 The proposal relation block consists of two self-attention modules as follows.

-\textbf{Position-aware attention module.} As illustrated in Fig. \ref{fig:PEM}, given the proposal feature maps $\widehat{\mathbf{F}^{p}}$, we adopt the similar self-attention architecture as Non-local network \cite{nnn}, where the proposal feature maps are fed into a convolutional layer separately to generate two new feature maps $ A $ and $ B $ for spatial matrix multiplication with reshape and transpose operations.
+\textbf{Position-aware attention module.} As illustrated in Fig. \ref{fig:PEM}, given the proposal features $\widehat{\mathbf{F}^{p}}$, we adopt the similar self-attention mechanism as \cite{nnn}, where the proposal feature maps are fed into a convolutional layer separately to generate two new feature maps $ A $ and $ B $ for spatial matrix multiplication with reshape and transpose operations.
 And then a Softmax layer is applied to calculate the position-aware attention $ P^{A}\in R^{L\times L} $, where $ L=D\times T $:

 where $ P^{A}_{j,i} $ indicates the attention of the $ i^{th} $ position on the $ j^{th} $ position.
-The more similar of the features means the closer relation between the two proposals.
 Finally, the attended features are further weighted summed with the proposal features and fed to the convolutional layers for confidence prediction.

 \textbf{Channel-aware attention module.} In contrast to the position-aware attention module, this module directly performs channel-wise matrix multiplication in order to exploit the inter-dependencies among different channels, which can help enhance the proposal feature representations for confidence prediction.
 The process of attention calculation is the same as the former module except for the attended dimension.
 Similarly, the attended features after weighted summed with the proposal features are further captured by a 2D convolutional layer to generate the confidence map $ \mathbf{M}^{c} \in R^{D\times T} $.
 We also aggregate the outputs of the two attention modules for proposal confidence prediction, and finally we fuse the predicted confidence maps from the three branches for a better performance.